-Our DNS database is a repository of all the connections identified for the past 12 years between IP addresses and domain names.
+Our DNS database is a repository of all the connections identified for the past 12 years between domains/hostnames and their A, MX, NS, TXT, CNAME, and SOA records.
 We offer convenient formats for easy correlation with other data sources and straightforward integration into existing products.

 Our Reverse IP/DNS product line gives access to most current and historical connections between IP addresses and hostnames.
 Our DNS database is one of the largest of its kind with billions of recorded events.

 Just use an IP address to find domain names (possibly) sharing it.
 Users can choose the consumption model that works best for them (lookup, API, or database).

 IP history, or more broadly DNS history, is a repository of resolutions between a domain or a subdomain and its past A, MX, and NS records among others.
 Historical DNS records can be helpful as a part of cybersecurity investigations and network protection activities.

 In this white paper, we give an overview of the Domain Name System, or DNS, one of the pillars of the Internet.Read more

 The Domain Name System (DNS) is often dubbed the Internet’s phonebook.
 It converts domain names into IP addresses to direct you to the website you wish to visit.
 In a nutshell, the DNS helps us remember how to reach a website without the difficulty of memorizing IP addresses.

 Passive DNS records serve as means to keep track of historical DNS data for domain names, IP addresses, mail servers, and nameservers.
 For example, they can provide a list of all the IP resolutions a domain name has had over the years or give a list of all the domain resolutions an IP address has had over time.